South Carolina Botanical Garden

 Kathy was a retail store manager with Frank’s Nursery and Crafts for 18 years, operating a $3million/year nursery and craft store.
 She was responsible for customer service training for all district employees for nine stores, management trainees, and had highest payroll to sales ratio out of 260 stores.
 She moved to South Carolina in 1988, and was the Horticulturist for Keowee Key for 10 years.
 She thought she had a great job, but then she got the job of Landscape Manager at the S.C.
 Botanical Garden where she is responsible for maintaining and installing landscaped areas within the Garden, as well as student hiring, coordinating, and payroll.
 Now she feels she has the best job!!

-As the Natural Heritage Garden Manager, Matt is responsible for all facets of the trail including maintenance, ongoing projects and plant propagation.
-The diversity of plants, plant collecting history, and natural lands drew him to Clemson and the South Carolina Botanical Garden.
+The Natural Heritage Garden Manage is responsible for all facets of the trail including maintenance, ongoing projects and plant propagation.

 Children's Garden Manager

 Betsy Corn, a 2000 Horticulture Graduate from Clemson University, joined the SCBG Staff in December 2014 as the Children’s Garden Manager.
 Betsy has a background in bioremediation research, turf grass, and ornamentals, but believes her greatest strength comes from raising five children.
 Having a special needs child has aided in forming Betsy’s belief that the Children’s Garden is not only a great place for discovery in the natural environment, but is also a place that should be accessible to children of different backgrounds and abilities.